gate/gateapi-csharp/docs/SpotApi.md

 # **GetFee**
 > SpotFee GetFee (string currencyPair = null)

-Query user trading fee rates.
+Query account fee rates

-This API is deprecated in favour of new fee retrieving API `/wallet/fee`.
+This API is deprecated.
+The new fee query API is `/wallet/fee`

 ### Example
 ```csharp